Aboriginal and Torres Strait Islander cultural appreciation

 • poor health

-Barriers often stem from cultural differences and a lack of knowledge of recruitment processes by Aboriginal and Torres Strait Islander jobseekers.
-These can result in under-prepared work resumes, inappropriately addressing key selection criteria or a lower level of interest from candidates if there are no other Aboriginal and Torres Strait Islander people working in the organisation.
-Many of the barriers faced by Aboriginal and Torres Strait Islander people can be understood and overcome through useful strategies for recruiting and retaining employees.
+Barriers often stem from cultural differences and a lack of knowledge of recruitment processes by First Nations job seekers.
+These can result in under-prepared work resumes, inappropriately addressing key selection criteria or a lower level of interest from candidates if there are no other First Nations people working in the organisation.
+Many of the barriers faced by First Nations people can be understood and overcome through useful strategies for recruiting and retaining employees.

 You have completed the Living Standards waterhole.
-Click the Next arrow to progress to the Celebrating Aboriginal and Torres Strait Islander Culture waterhole.
+Click the Next arrow to progress to the Celebrating First Nations Culture waterhole.

 Credits